 (Renate Bertlmann, Wheelchair Type Easy Rider, 1975; © Renate Bertlmann / Bildrecht, Vienna 2022; courtesy: Sammlung Koschier, Vienna)

 Anything that points to an undesirable status quo inevitably attracts the provocative label.
-Men and the truth about society & gender, in particular, are not always comfortable in each other’s company.
+After all, men and the truth about society & gender, in particular, are not always comfortable in each other’s company.

-The exhibition covers an artistic chronology that begins in the 1960s and a wide spectrum of works: from those on public view for the first time to others that have long achieved iconic status, especially where tackling issues around gender-related themes (both masculine and feminine).
+The exhibition covers an artistic chronology that begins in 1968 and continues through to 2023, with a wide spectrum of works: from those on public view for the first time to others that have long achieved iconic status, especially where tackling issues around gender-related themes.

 The 200 or so exhibits also reflect Bertlmann’s often radical and pioneering use of various media: installations, drawings, sculptures, performance art, and more.